tfabris/BlueGigaEmpeg/README.txt

   existing pairings, those are still kept.
 Note: you should restart the Arduino after using "SET RESET" in order to have it apply its customized default settings to the Bluetooth chip again.

+See the iWrap 6.x command reference and the AVRCP command reference documents, linked in "Resources" elsewhere in this document, for more details on the incredibly rich and complex command language of this Bluetooth chip.

 A note about response ordering in the debug console: